MarijaBorisov/ngsi-tools/README.md

     11;Room;200
     12;Room;2500
 ```
-This structure is also correct, only difference would be updating all entities instead of only few.
+This structure is also correct, the only difference would be updating all entities instead of only a few.

  ```console
     id;type;temperature;pressure;location